jtablesaw/tablesaw/docs/userguide/reducing.md

 ## Conditional Summarization

- Another hand tool is to summarize only that data that passes some test.
+Another useful facility is to summarize only that data that passes some test.
 For example, you could extract the common suffixes between two columns of String data, and then count the number that are longer than two characters.
 This can be done using the *summarizeIf()* method as follows:

 ```java
 t.summarizeIf(c1.suffix(c2).length().isGreaterThan(2), count())